hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 unfortunately challenging to get right in practice without decent tooling support.
-This document weighs the correct, completely secure way of rolling keys against an alternate, significantly simplified, method that takes a zone through an insecure state.
+This document weighs the correct, completely secure way of rolling keys against an alternate, significantly simplified, method that takes a zone through an insecure state first.

 --- middle